-The EB-3 visa or as it is differently called the Third Priority Worker visa allows three types of workers to go to the U.S permanently and work there.
+The EB-3 visa is a Third Priority Worker visa that allows three types of workers to go to the U.S permanently and work there.
 These groups of workers are:

 - Skilled workers – who have completed at least 2 years of job experience or training

 - Professionals – who can prove that they have a higher educational degree or its equivalent such as a Bachelor’s Degree and that this degree is a requirement for the job position

 - Unskilled workers – who have less than 2 years of work experience or training.
 Unskilled workers get the EW-3 visa as explained in the article.

 With an EB-3 visa, the foreign workers can go to the U.S, live there permanently and work without having to obtain an Employment Authorization Document (EAD).
 After a few years on the same job, they can also switch employers and job positions.
 They get the Green Card and are required to pay all taxes applicable to them.
 They are also allowed to travel within and outside the U.S, as well as live in a different state in the U.S than the one they first moved to.

 The EB-3 visa is limited in the number of visas issued per year.
 Out of the total 140,000 immigrant visas issued for the employment category, 28.6% or around 40,040 visas are allocated for the EB-3.
 After this quota is reached for the year, the rest of the applications are put on hold for the next year.